DC-888888/TTS-DC/README.md

 <br/>

 🇺🇸 Description (English)

+# ⚠️ DISCLAIMER: EDUCATIONAL PURPOSES ONLY
+> ** This software is a Proof of Concept (PoC) designed strictly for educational purposes regarding text-to-speech automation and streaming integration.**
+> ** The developer discourages and condemns the use of this software for identity theft, impersonation, or any activity that violates the Terms of Service of third-party platforms.
+Any discussion regarding malicious use will be removed

 It is a lightweight, local tool designed for streamers who want to increase interaction with their audience through custom voices.